For Black homeowners, a common conundrum with appraisals

 “You’ve got to recognize that bias exists, especially unconscious bias,” says Rodman Schley, president of the Appraisal Institute, which counts more than 17,000 members.
 “Anyone who says that it doesn’t exist is simply wrong.”

-Schley says his organization’s code of ethics already prohibits racial discrimination, but new programs like the Appraiser Diversity Pipeline Initiative that is being run with Fannie Mae and the National Urban League, and the Minorities and Women Course Scholarship program under the initiative are aimed at diversifying the industry.
+Schley says his organization’s code of ethics already prohibits racial discrimination, but new programs such as the Appraiser Diversity Pipeline Initiative that is being run with Fannie Mae and the National Urban League, and the Minorities and Women Course Scholarship program under the initiative are aimed at diversifying the industry.

 “Every industry benefits from diversity, that’s just a fact,” he says.
 “So identifying the problems and being a part of the conversation toward a solution is important.”

-Johnnie White, chief executive officer of the American Society of Appraisers, says his organization is also developing training on the topic of unconscious bias.
+Johnnie White, chief executive of the American Society of Appraisers, says his organization is also developing training on the topic of unconscious bias.
 But he says tackling discrimination concerns needs to involve the entire housing finance industry.

-“Any effort to uncover whether and to what extent aspects of the appraisal process may contribute to disparate impacts on minority communities must also include lenders, guarantors, and secondary market participants as well,” White says.
+“Any effort to uncover whether and to what extent aspects of the appraisal process may contribute to disparate impacts on minority communities must also include lenders, guarantors and secondary market participants as well,” White says.
 “This is an issue that all contributors to the process must address.”

 The Appraisal Foundation, which announced its actions in the wake of the killing of George Floyd, created a committee to promote more diversity in the valuation profession and education requirements that include specific content to address bias and discrimination in appraisals.

-“Recent tragedies across our nation have highlighted how much more work we need to do to combat systematic racism in the United States,” foundation President Dave Bunton said in a statement announcing the new initiatives.
+“Recent tragedies across our nation have highlighted how much more work we need to do to combat systematic racism in the United States,” the foundation’s president, Dave Bunton, said in a statement announcing the new initiatives.
 “And that extends to the housing industry.”

-Financial educator and author Tiffany Aliche says devaluing the properties of Black homeowners also presents obstacles toward building equity which works to perpetuate income equality.
+Financial educator and author Tiffany Aliche says devaluing the properties of Black homeowners also presents obstacles toward building equity, which works to perpetuate income inequality.
 That’s especially true in predominantly Black neighborhoods where the legacy of redlining can still be found, she says.

 A 2018 study from the Brookings Institution found that homes in majority Black neighborhoods were appraised for 23 percent less than properties in mostly White neighborhoods — even when the homes were of similar quality and with similar amenities.
 The study estimated that homes in majority-Black neighborhoods are undervalued by $48,000 per home on average, leading to a $156 billion cumulative loss in value nationwide.